Feel the earth:

 In a shadow landscape of

-the places you didn’t walk
+you didn’t walk

 the names you didn’t call